 The vibe is also fiercely independent at Mississippi Studios in North Portland.
 Shows at this recording studio/performance space have included mellow record-release parties and a unique mash-up between the Oregon Ballet Theatre and a local folk band.

-Booked by the same crew behind Mississippi Studios and Revolution Hall, Polaris Hall opened in 2017 and features primarily acoustic shows.
+Booked by the same crew behind Mississippi Studios and Revolution Hall, Polaris Hall features a little bit of everything, from comedy to theater, and local artist to world-class acts.

-At North Portland’s Wonder Ballroom, wooden floors and cozy quarters offer an intimate setting for a variety of artists.
+At North Portland’s Wonder Ballroom, wooden floors and cozy quarters offer an intimate setting for a variety of touring artists and includes some all-ages shows for an audience of 550 (seats) to 700+ standing.

 Tucked in the heart of the Alberta Arts District, the Alberta Rose Theatre takes advantage of the venue’s former-movie-house design, providing concert goers with a intimate setting, incredible acoustics and excellent line-of-sight seating.

-Opened in 2015, Revolution Hall (Rev Hall to locals) is an 830-seat venue set inside a former high school’s original auditorium that plays host to a variety of musical styles.
+Opened in 2015, Revolution Hall (Rev Hall to locals) is an 830-seat venue set inside a former high school’s original auditorium that plays host to a variety of musical styles with several on-site bars and eateries.

 Southeast Portland’s Aladdin Theater started as a vaudeville house and later became a movie theater before transforming into a live music venue in the early 1990s.
 Since then, scores of big-name local and national touring music acts and comedians have graced the 600-person venue’s stage.